mallikasdishes/github.io/_posts/2019-02-23-vangibath.md

       * Urad Dal - 1 tbsp
       * Dried Red Chillies - 5 count
     directions_markdown: |-
-      If you decided to make your own Vangibath masala powder, follow the stepe below.
+      To make your own Vangibath masala powder, follow the steps below.
+You can make Vangibath masala powder and re-use it at a later time!
+The powder can last for a month or two without losing its flavor or smell as long as you store it in an air-tight container.
         1. In a pan, add 2 tsp of oil and heat it up.
         2. After the Oil is hot enough, add Urad Dal, Channa Dal, Cloves, Cinnamon, Cordamom, Poppy seeds and fry them.
         3. Once those ingredients turn to golden red color, Add Dried Red Chillies, Dry Grated Coconut, Coriander Seeds and fry 1 or 2 minutes.